cogip/mcu-firmware/README.md

 # Simulation target (x86_64 architecture)

-Assuming the platform is cortex
+Assuming the platform is pf_test and the application is app_test

 ## Build